19hours/sg-statutes/Acts/Stamp Duties Act.md

 “stamp certificate” means a certificate that is issued electronically in respect of any instrument chargeable with duty denoting the amount of duty payable in respect of that instrument or that the duty otherwise chargeable in respect of that instrument is remitted;

-“stock” includes any share in the capital stock or funded debt of a company, corporation or society in Singapore or elsewhere and stocks or funds of the Government or of any other government or country.
+“stock” includes any share in the capital stock or funded debt of a company, corporation, society or VCC in Singapore or elsewhere and stocks or funds of the Government or of any other government or country;

+[Act 28 of 2019 wef 15/01/2020]

+“VCC Act” means the Variable Capital Companies Act 2018 (Act 44 of 2018).

+[Act 28 of 2019 wef 15/01/2020]

+(2) The following terms have the meanings given to them in the VCC Act:

+(a) share, in relation to a VCC;

+(b) sub-fund;

+(c) non-umbrella VCC;

+(d) umbrella VCC;

+(e) VCC.

+[Act 28 of 2019 wef 15/01/2020]

 [38/75; 14/83; 26/96; 33/99; 6/2005]